56kcloud/Training/DockerCon/monitoring/cadvisor.md

 4. Deploy cAdvisor

     ```
-    sudo docker run \
+    sudo docker service create \
-    --volume=/:/rootfs:ro \
-    --volume=/var/run:/var/run:rw \
-    --volume=/sys:/sys:ro \
-    --volume=/var/lib/docker/:/var/lib/docker:ro \
-    --publish=8081:8080 \
+    --publish published=8081,target=8080 \
     --detach=true \
     --name=cadvisor \
     google/cadvisor:latest
     ```

-    > Notice how we need to run cAdvisor with Sudo permissions as cAdvisor needs access to the rootfs & docker daemon
-    > Also, I changed the default port of 8080 to 8081 so we don't conflict with the vote stack

 ### <a name="Task_2"></a>Task 2: Tour the cAdvisor UI and configurations

-1. Once the cAdvisor is running open the `PWD` link 8081 which is located at the top of the screen
+1. Once the cAdvisor is running open the UCP -> Swarm -> Services -> cAdvisor link 8081 which is located at the top of the screen

 Have a look at the cAdvisor UI.
 What we see here is a host performance view.
 Scroll through the various screens to view Reservations, CPU, Memory, Network, and Storage.